nvohra0016/Biot1D-MATLAB/README.md

 ``` [xn, xcc, t, U, P, Q] = BiotHHMM(100, 10, [1 0 0 1], 4); ```

-More examples can be found in the pdf (coming soon).
+More examples and the complete documentation can be found in the [pdf]().

 ## Physical parameters: